A Life Out Of Reach

 Unlike other people working in the field, I’ve kept evolving the same old $500 truck, proving you didn’t need the latest and flashiest machinery to travel the bush.
 My reputation as a bush mechanic with a love of Australian history grew almost as quickly as my reputation for unusual bush cooking.

 All this led to me kicking off the ‘Get Out There’ campaign aimed at getting Aussies to get out and experience their own country first.
 I was also the man behind ‘Unlock Australia’, the not for profit organisation dedicated to keeping Australia’s public lands un-gated and free.
-Both these campaigns are ongoing and in both the 2013 and 2016 elections I stood for the Australian Senate to raise awareness of the issues facing bush tourism and the bush itself.
+In the 2013 and 2016 elections I stood for the Australian Senate to raise awareness of the issues facing bush tourism and the bush itself.
+Probably lucky I didn’t get in, not sure how long I would have put up with some of the nonsense that goes on.